SwapManchanda-ML/Data-Science-Projects/README.md

 # Data-Science-Projects

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me.

 At a glance:
 - Exploratory data analysis on stock price data